Mohamed-Eldessouky/Mohamed-Eldessouky-Well-Test-Machine-Learning-Model/README.md

 7. Feature Engineering
 8. Comparing the results of different machine learning models and selecting the best model
-9. Optimizing the model by hyperparameters fine tuning 10.Developing a deep learning model and comparing the results 11.Deploying the models using Streamlit app
+9. Optimizing the model by hyperparameters fine tuning
+10. Developing a deep learning model and comparing the results
+11. Deploying the models using Streamlit app